Introduction to GitLab Flow (FREE)

 # This commit message doesn't give enough information git commit -m 'Improve XML generation' # These commit messages clearly state the intent of the commit git commit -m 'Properly escape special characters in XML generation'

 An example of a good commit message is: "Combine templates to reduce duplicate code in the user views."
 The words "change," "improve," "fix," and "refactor" don't add much information to a commit message.
-For more information about formatting commit messages, please see this excellent blog post by Tim Pope.
+For more information, please see Tim Pope's excellent note about formatting commit messages.

 To add more context to a commit message, consider adding information regarding the origin of the change.
 For example, the URL of a GitLab issue, or a Jira issue number, containing more information for users who need in-depth context about the change.